GreatApo/BC250_ESP32_ATX_PSU/README.md

 5. If router Wi-Fi fails after about 20 seconds, join the access point named by `WEB_HOSTNAME` (default: `bc250-controller`) and open `http://192.168.4.1/`.
 6. Enter the 2.4 GHz router SSID and password under **Wi-Fi & device**, then select **Save Wi-Fi**.
 7. While the PC state is off, select **Restart controller** to apply the saved settings.
 Reconnect through the new LAN address shown in Serial Monitor.
+8. Under **ESP32 Settings**, enable a WebUI password and sign in again when prompted.
-8. Register a controller using the portal.
+9. Register a controller using the portal.
-9. Switch off and disconnect mains power, then wire the two relay contact pairs and PC monitor input.
+10. Switch off and disconnect mains power, then wire the two relay contact pairs and PC monitor input.
-10. Recheck continuity, isolation, GPIO voltage, and relay idle states before reconnecting mains.
+11. Recheck continuity, isolation, GPIO voltage, and relay idle states before reconnecting mains.
-11. Test web or physical-button power-on first, then test controller wake.
+12. Test web or physical-button power-on first, then test controller wake.
-12. Start a normal OS shutdown and confirm that `PS_ON` remains active until the monitor signal goes low.
+13. Start a normal OS shutdown and confirm that `PS_ON` remains active until the monitor signal goes low.

 ### Recommended Bluetooth Classic setup